Best True Wireless Earbuds (2026): AirPods Pro 3, Sony WF-1000XM6, Bose QC, Sennheiser Compared

 - voice enhancement modes

 SolderMag reality check: if you do lots of calls in busy streets, small stem-style designs often do better because they can place mics closer to your mouth.
+If call quality is your top priority, a dedicated USB microphone at your desk will always outperform any earbud mic.

 4) Bluetooth stability and multipoint